xmtp/libxmtp/xmtp_mls/IDENTITY.md

    ```

 1. The app publishes the revocation to the server.
 The server will provide all identity updates (registrations and revocations) for a given wallet address to any client that requests it.
+1. The installation performing the revocation enumerates all known groups that it is a member of, and submits proposals to remove the revoked installation.
+Additional removals may also occur via the process described in [Installation synchronization](#installation-synchronization).

-Validation of revocations is identical to the process described in [Credential Validation](#credential-validation), except that a label of `Revoke Messaging Access` is used.
+Validation of revocation payloads is identical to the process described in [Credential Validation](#credential-validation), except that a label of `Revoke Messaging Access` is used.

 Once an installation is revoked, it cannot be re-registered or re-provisioned.
 The time displayed on the revocation is for informational purposes only.

+Revocations may not apply immediately on all groups.
+In order to ensure transcript consistency, payloads from revoked installations are considered valid if they were published before the installation was removed from the group.

 ### Installation synchronization

 At any time in the course of a conversation, the list of valid installations for the participating wallet addresses may change via registration or revocation.

-Clients must perform the following validation prior to publishing each payload on the group:
+Clients must perform the following validation prior to publishing each payload on the group, as well as periodically:

 1. Assemble a list of wallet addresses in the conversation from the leaf nodes.
 1. Fetch all identity updates on those wallet addresses.